AbdallaSamirKhalifa/E-Commerce-System-Analysis-Document--SAD/README.md

 ## 📌 Project Purpose

+> This project is revesion for the system analysis part in a mentorship program.
-This project exists to:
+> This project exists to:

 - Break down each user story into **clear technical workflows**.
 - Produce **flowcharts, sequence diagrams, pseudocode**.

-It acts as the “source of truth” for:
+> It acts as the **source of truth** for:

 - System behavior
 - Business logic